Corbevax, Covovax, Molnupiravir approved for restricted emergency use against COVID-19 | Business

 The vaccine should be administered intramuscularly in two doses of 0.5 ml each with interval of 28 days (Day 0 and 28) and has to be stored between 2 degrees Celsius to 8 degrees celsius,the source added.

-The SEC on Monday also recommended granting permission to manufacture and market anti-Covid pill Molnupiravir for restricted emergency use for the treatment of adult COVID-19 patients with SpO2 93 percent and who have a high risk of progression of the disease, subject to certain conditions.
+The SEC on Monday also recommended granting permission to manufacture and market anti-Covid pill Molnupiravir for restricted emergency use for treatment of adult COVID-19 patients with SpO2 93 per cent and who have high risk of progression of the disease, subject to certain conditions.

-Dr. Reddy's Laboratories in consortium with Cipla, Mylan, Torrent, Emcure, and Sun pharma had presented their proposal for approval of Molnupiravir 200mg capsules for approval in the emergency situation along with various supporting documents. including clinical data in the country, official sources said.
+Dr Reddy's Laboratories in consortium with Cipla, Mylan, Torrent, Emcure and Sun pharma had presented their proposal for approval of Molnupiravir 200mg capsules for approval in emergency situation along with various supporting documents. including clinical data in the country, official sources said.

-As per conditions, the drug should be sold by retail only under the prescription of medical specialists.
+As per conditions, the drug should be sold by retail only under prescription of medical specialists.

-According to the conditions, the drug is not authorized for use in patients less than 18 years and for initiation of treatment in patients requiring immediate hospitalization due to COVID-19 at that stage.
+According to the conditions, the drug is not authorised for use in patients less than 18 years and for initiation of treatment in patients requiring immediate hospitalisation due to COVID-19 at that stage.
 However, if it was initiated before hospitalisation due to COVID-19, it may be continued, sources said.

-The US Food and Drug Administration recently authorized Merck's Molnupiravir for treatment of mild-to-moderate COVID-19 cases in adults who are at risk for severe disease.
+The US Food and Drug Administration recently authorised Merck's Molnupiravir for treatment of mild-to-moderate COVID-19 cases in adults who are at risk for severe disease.

-In a clinical trial of high-risk people during the early course of illness, Merck's drug was shown to reduce hospitalizations and deaths by around 30 percent.
+In a clinical trial of high risk people during the early course of illness, Merck's drug was shown to reduce hospitalisations and deaths by around 30 per cent.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)